- 1 The Apostles Equated the Lord to the Spirit

 “The Spirit of Life in Christ Jesus”

-Paul explains this again in Romans 2:29, “by the Spirit, not by the letter (which resulted in death [Romans 7:10]).”
+Paul also explained Christ as a life-giving Spirit in Romans 2:29, “by the Spirit, not by the letter (which resulted in death [Romans 7:10]).”
 In Romans 8:2 he described, “the law of the Spirit of Life in Christ Jesus.”

 The Ministry of the Spirit